Kingxukai/linux/Documentation/leds/leds-blinkm.rst

 (same is /sys/bus/i2c/devices/6-0009/leds)

-We can control the colors separated into red, green and blue and assign triggers on each color.
+We can control the woke colors separated into red, green and blue and assign triggers on each color.

 E.g.::